Kaelinator/skyward-rest/README.md

 ### Scraper factory

 Curried function which returns a `Promise` which resolves into a `Scraper`.
-It first accepts the url to the login page of the specific ISD's Skyward domain.
-Note that url should not redirect.
+It first accepts the URL to the login page of the specific ISD's Skyward domain.
+Note that the URL should not redirect.

 ```javascript
 skyward('https://skyward.coolisd.net/scripts/wsisa.dll/WService=wsEAplus/seplog01.w')(userId, password)